ordina-jworks/ordina-jworks.github.io/_posts/2016-09-12-Microservices-Dashboard-1.0.1.md

 Aside from the technical aspects inside a microservice, compliancy is even more crucial at the contract level.
 They should be defined according to an architectural vision and comply to standards across the organisation.
 Having the ability to track these compliancy regulations and quality assurances is a key enabler for management to push for technical excellence.
-Too many times managers are left clueless on how much effort is required to mature the architecture and which teams they have to chase.
+Too often managers are left clueless on how much effort is required to mature the architecture and which teams they have to chase.
 Having a dashboard at their disposal indicating where a lack of compliancy and maturity needs their attention can help to ensure budget and priorities are in line with the architectural goals.